esp-rs/book/src/overview/index.md

 There are the following approaches to use Rust on Espressif chips:

-- Using the `std` library, a.k.a Standard library.
+- Using the `std` library, a.k.a.
+Standard library.
 - Using the `core` library (`no_std`), a.k.a. bare metal development.

 Both approaches have their advantages and disadvantages, so you should make a decision based on your project's needs.
 This chapter contains an overview of the two approaches: